Last-mile delivery

 Parcel lockers

-UPS and FedEx have tested parcel lockers but have not embraced them because of the high capital cost.
+UPS and FedEx have tested parcel lockers but have not fully adopted them due to the high capital costs.
 Carrier parcel lockers in the USA cost over US$30,000 per cluster, plus utilities and annual rent.
 Third-party retail access points cost virtually nothing to implement, and the fees paid by the carrier are variable and transaction-driven.
-In simple terms, developing and maintaining a retail access point (PUDO) network is much cheaper than a parcel locker network.
-This can be expected to change as locker costs fall – a good outdoors APM with some 120 lockers in Europe now costs about US$15,000, and infrastructure costs are falling as battery-powered lockers come into play.
+In simple terms, developing and maintaining a retail access point (RAP) network is significantly less expensive than a parcel locker network.
+This can be expected to change as locker costs fall – a good outdoor APM with approximately 120 lockers in Europe now costs around US$15,000, and infrastructure costs are decreasing as battery-powered lockers become more prevalent.

 Amazon

 Residential deliveries are hitting Amazon with increased delivery costs.
-This applies to delivery by UPS, the USPS, and Amazon’s own managed delivery solutions like its in-house last-mile Delivery Service Partners.
+This applies to delivery by UPS, the USPS, and Amazon’s own managed delivery solutions, such as its in-house last-mile Delivery Service Partners.

 Amazon was slow to embrace access points in the USA, but that is changing quickly.
 Amazon has just under 3,000 parcel locker clusters across the USA, including lockers at most Whole Foods locations.
 This is still far behind the 30,000 that would be considered a minimum viable network according to our rule of thumb (1:10,000 inhabitants).

-Amazon began its access point network program via a returns partnership with Kohl, which has grown much bigger in recent months.
-Amazon has also announced it is expanding its package pickup Parcel Locker concept with a program called Counter, a partnership with retailers that lets customers pick up an order in-store.
+Amazon initiated its access point network program through a returns partnership with Kohl’s, which has expanded significantly in recent months.
+Amazon has also announced it is expanding its package pickup Parcel Locker concept with a program called Counter, a partnership with retailers that allows customers to pick up orders in-store.

 While Amazon parcel lockers allow for direct consumer access, Counter uses a store’s employees to fetch the item for the consumer.
 Rite Aid pharmacies will be the first retail locations to implement the Counter access point solution at 100 locations.